-Next year,2017, we will mark the 100.th anniversay of the death of Thomas Ashe,the first hunger striker.
+Next year, 2017, we will mark the 100th anniversary of the death of Thomas Ashe, the first hunger striker.

 2018 will mark the centenary of the victorious election of Irish Republican candidates in the 32 county elections.

-Welcome to the Irish Volunteers Commemorative Organisation.
-We are an organisation which promotes and preserves the history of the Irish Volunteers (1913-1923).
+The Irish Volunteers Commemorative Organisation promotes and preserves the history of the Irish Volunteers (1913-1923).
 The I.V.C.O. is a non-political, non-profit organisation.
 Donations are gratefully accepted in order to help meet our running costs.
 Donations need not be money, but please e mail us photos, documents or any relevant photos to the Irish Volunteers.

 How do we do commemorate the Irish Volunteers?
 The I.V.C.O. holds exhibitions, lectures and displays throughout Ireland, showing the artifacts and telling the story of the Irish Volunteers.
 This website was created in the hope of encouraging the sharing of the history of the Irish Volunteers.
 We greatly appreciate all contributions from our readers, such as photographs, articles, letters, family history etc. All of these help to build a better understanding of the Irish Volunteers.